By Katie Wilson

-Claridge’s has unveiled its Christmas tree for 2020 – and we love it.
+Claridge’s has unveiled its Christmas tree for 2021 – and it’s a stunning Dior creation.

 Past collaborators have included fashion designers Christian Louboutin, Karl Lagerfeld and Diane von Furstenberg.

 Here we look back at every Claridge’s Christmas tree since the tradition began in 2009.

 Kally Ellis, of McQueens Flowers created an Art Deco tree for 2020 adorned with over 10,000 crystals, glass garlands and pendants, which shined a pool of light over the legendary Mayfair hotel’s lobby floor.
 Inspired by the Roaring Twenties, the dreamy 4.5 metre spruce was a nod to the past, but also a beacon of hope for the future following a year of lockdown.

 The 2019 tree from Christian Louboutin was an immersive installation which invited guests on a journey, transforming the lobby into a frosted forest.
 At its heart was a traditional tree in gold and red, dressed with fairy lights and gingerbread stilettos – and topped with a gold-leaf crown.

 Diane von Furstenberg designed Claridge’s ‘Tree of Love’ in 2018.
 The six-metre sculptural creation was coloured with a blue iridescent lustre and shimmer and decorated with over 8,000 hand painted silver-leafed leaves, glass spheres and 150 hand-blown glass hearts.

 Karl Lagerfeld – 2017